 - Soreness or Facial Trauma – Soreness following an orthodontic appointment or soreness following changing your Invisalign aligner is normal.
 However, if the soreness progresses longer than five days, please give us a call.
 Additionally, if you have recently experienced facial trauma, it is a good idea to get checked out by Dr. McElroy to ensure no damage has been done to your teeth alignment.

-If you are currently experiencing a dental emergency, please contact us and let us know.
+If you are currently experiencing an orthodontic emergency, please contact us and let us know.
 We will make every effort to see you as soon as possible to minimize any discomfort you may be experiencing.
 We look forward to seeing you through your emergency orthodontic care, and getting you back to your normal self.